 In this section, we will assume a parameterization of the utility function, a parameterization of the physical pollution dissipation process, and a simplified housing price function.
-After working through this more specific model, we present a more generalized model in the next section that does not assume particular functional forms for demand, pollution dissipation, and housing prices.
-This generalized model also incorporates the context in which there are salient amenities that are co-located with environmental quality.
+After working through this more specific model, we present a more generalized model in the next section that relaxes the functional form assumptions on demand, pollution dissipation, and housing prices.